-Students who are seeking to bring a Service Animal or Emotional Support Animal (ESA) to campus must first contact the Office of Accessibility Services located in Hallden Hall (firstname.lastname@example.org, 617-928-4648).
-Employees who are seeking to bring a Service Animal or Emotional Support Animal (ESA) to campus must contact Human Resources located in Holbrook Hall (email@example.com, 671-928-4574).
-The Director of Accessibility Services or the Chief Human Resources Officer will make a determination on a case by case basis regarding whether to approve the Service Animal or ESA, after considering the needs of the student/ employee as well as the impact of the animal on the campus community.
+Students who are seeking to bring a Service Animal or Emotional Support Animal (ESA) to campus should first refer to the Service Animal & Emotional Support Animal Accommodation Policy.
+Students seeking to bring a Service Animal or Emotional Support Animal on campus must first contact the Office of Accessibility Services located in Hallden Hall (email@example.com, 617-928-4648.
+The Director of Accessibility Services will make a determination on a case by case basis regarding whether to approve the Service Animal or ESA, after considering the needs of the student as well as the impact of the animal on the campus community.
 Animals should not be brought on campus until written approval has been received from the College.

 Assault of any kind will not be tolerated.
 Physical assault is defined as an intentional attempt to and/or unjustified physical contact with a person, however slight, without his or her consent that entails some injury, harmful, or offensive touching.
+To be effective, consent must be an informed, deliberate and voluntary decision to engage in mutually acceptable activity.
+Consent cannot be obtained by the use of force, threats, intimidation, abuse of power/authority, coercion or duress.
 Verbal assault is defined as verbal abuse, threats, intimidation, harassment, bullying, coercion or conduct which threatens or endangers the health or safety of oneself or another person, or any action that may subject oneself or another person to emotional injury.

 The College is pleased to be able to bring Internet access to the Mount Ida community because we believe it offers vast diverse and unique resources.
 Our goal in providing this service is to promote educational excellence among the members of the College community by facilitating resource sharing, innovation, communication, and collaborative work between and among its constituency.